thiagobien/ACL/workshop/04_Building_Environment_zero/2_Fork_GitHub_Repositories/README.md

 1. Connect to the bastion host ussing ssh and your credentials.

-1. Configure your git user name and email address in the commandline on the bastion host.

-    ```
-    (bastion)$ git config --global user.name "<GitHubUser>"
-    (bastion)$ git config --global user.email "<GitHubEmail>"
-    ```

 1. Execute the `~/forkGitHubRepositories.sh` script in your home directory.
-This script takes the name of the GitHub organization you have created earlier.

     ```
     (bastion)$ cd
-    (bastion)$ ./forkGitHubRepositories.sh <GitHubOrg>
+    (bastion)$ ./forkGitHubRepositories.sh
     ```

-    This script `clone`s all needed repositories and the uses the `hub` command ([hub](https://hub.github.com/)) to fork those repositories to the passed GitHub organization.
+    This script `clone`s all needed repositories and uses the [`hub`](https://hub.github.com/) command to fork those repositories to the passed GitHub organization.
 After that, the script deletes all repositories and `clone`s them again from the new URL.

 1. Ensure that all repositories have been cloned in the `~/repositories' folder on the bastion host - we need them later.